Thames Water investors agree to £750m injection

 The agreement is less than the £1bn that Thames Water had been hoping to secure from its shareholders.

-The water company, which serves a quarter of the UK's population, is struggling under a mountain of debt.
+The water firm has faced criticism over sewage discharges and leaks and is struggling under a mountain of debt.

-The government has said previously it is ready to act in a worst case scenario if the company collapses.
+The government has said it is ready to act in a worst case scenario if the company collapses.

+The company serves a quarter of the UK's population and leaks more water than any other water company in the UK - losing the equivalent of up to 250 Olympic-sized swimming pools every day from its pipes.

+Last week, the company was fined £3.3m for discharging millions of litres of undiluted sewage into two rivers in Sussex and Surrey in 2017, killing more than 1,400 fish.